Taxis of New York City: Late 1890s

 The first taxicab company in New York City was the Samuel's Electric Carriage and Wagon Company (E.C.W.C.), which began running 12 electric hansom cabs in July 1897.
+By August 1897 the 12-cab fleet had traveled more than 14,000 miles and carried nearly 5,000 passengers.
 The company ran until 1898 with up to 62 cabs operating until it was reformed by its financiers to form the Electric Vehicle Company.
 The company then built the Electrobat electric car, and had up to 100 taxicabs running in total by 1899.

 1899 also saw a number of notable firsts for the Electric Vehicle Company.
 On May 20, 1899, Jacob German, driving an electric taxicab received the first speeding ticket in the United States.
 Later that year, on September 13, Henry Bliss became the first victim of an automotive accident in the United States when he was hit by an electric taxicab as he was helping a friend from a streetcar.

 By the early 1900s the Electric Vehicle Company was running up to 1,000 electric taxicabs on the streets of New York City until, in January 1907, a fire destroyed 300 of these vehicles, which, in conjunction with the Panic of 1907 caused the company to collapse.